 - 7.1.
 As an organisation we recognise that being homeless or being at risk of becoming homeless presents a real risk to a child's/young person welfare.
 The impact of losing a place of safety and security can affect an Individual's behaviour and attachments.
 DSL will work with Local Authorities to raise/progress concerns at the earliest opportunity. - 7.2.
 In line with the Homelessness Reduction Act 2017 they will also promote links into the Local Housing Authority for the parent/guardians in order to raise/progress concerns. - 7.3.
 In most cases school and college colleagues will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
 However, it should also be recognised in some cases 16 and 17 year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, or other reasons.
 This will require a different level of intervention and support.
+Children's services will be the lead agency for these young people and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.
+The department and the Ministry of Housing, Communities and Local Government have published joint statutory guidance on the provision of accommodation for 16 and 17 year olds who may be homeless and/or require accommodation: here.

-Children's services (Adult's services where the person is 18 +) will be the lead agency for these young people and the DSL should ensure appropriate referrals are made based on the Individual's circumstances. - 7.4.
+- 7.5.
+Children's services (Adult's services where the person is 18 +) will be the lead agency for these young people and the DSL should ensure appropriate referrals are made based on the Individual's circumstances. - 7.6.
 It is recognised that whilst referrals and/or discussion with the Local Housing Authority should be progressed as appropriate, this does not, and should not, replace a referral into the Local Children safeguarding partnership/LSAB where an Individual has been harmed or is at risk of harm.